-The Fasanara Charity Share Class aims to

-deliver returns that go beyond financial returns by giving investors an opportunity to make a true impact.
-Both Fasanara and investors in this innovative share class provide donations to our approved partner charities by surrendering a portion of their performance.
+In this context, Fasanara's Charity Share Class - a recent initiative of Fasanara - aims to deliver rewards that go beyond financial returns by giving investors an opportunity to make a true social impact.
+Both Fasanara and investors in this innovative share class donate a percentage, up to 100%, of their performance from this share class to charities that have been carefully selected by Fasanara.